Blass2000/LLM-Large-Language-Model-Overview/README.md

 1️⃣ **Preprocessing:** The input data must be preprocessed before training a language model.
 This involves cleaning the text, tokenizing it into individual words or subwords, and encoding it in a format that can be fed into the model.

-2️⃣ **Fine-tuning:** Large language models are often trained on large datasets, but they can also be fine-tuned on smaller, domain-specific datasets to improve their performance on specific tasks.
+2️⃣ **Fine-tuning:** Large language models are often trained on large datasets but, they can also be fine-tuned on smaller, domain-specific datasets to improve their performance on specific tasks.

 3️⃣ **Generation:** Language models can generate text by predicting the next word in a sequence, or by sampling from a distribution of possible words.